HardlyDifficult/Tutorials/Chapter1.md

 Everything you see and interact with in a game is driven by GameObjects.
 Typically a GameObject represents a single logical object in the world (e.g. a character).
 It may be composed of child GameObjects, each responsible for part of the display and/or behaviour.
 It may also hold various components.

-A component is a set of logic (i.e. code) which may be added to a GameObject, or child GameObject, and is exposed in the 'Inspector' tab for the GameObject you have selected in the 'Hierarchy'.
+A component is a set of logic (i.e. code) which may be added to a GameObject, or child GameObject, and is exposed in the 'Inspector' window for the GameObject you have selected in the 'Hierarchy'.
 A GameObject may have any number of components and those components may by configured to customize the behaviour for that specific object.

 Unity has a number of components available out of the box, we will be using several Unity components in this tutorial and will be making many custom components as well.